HMpofu/ever-wiki/devops/docker.md

 To stop the container with SIGTERM `docker stop web`

-To stop the container with SIGKILL`docker kill web` Changed by Mr. H. Mpofu
+To stop the container with SIGKILL`docker kill web` Changed by Mr. H. Mpofu @ IIE VC